Download printable pdf

 View the complete Renewal Plan

-- According to U.S. News and World Report, Tulane University is among the top national universities in the United States, ranked 51st among the best national universities and in the top 27 for its service learning programs.
-The magazine also ranked Tulane 12th among "Up-and-Coming" schools and 33rd in its "High School Counselor's Picks."
+- According to U.S. News and World Report, Tulane University is among the top national universities in the United States, ranked 41st among the best national universities and in the top 26 for its service learning programs.
+Tulane is also ranked the 38th best university by high school counselors and 33rd among the best colleges for veterans.

-- U.S. News and World Report ranked the School of Law 48th in the nation and its environmental law program sixth.
+- U.S. News and World Report ranked the School of Law 50th in the nation, the environmental law program 12th and the international law program 29th.
 The National Jurist named Tulane one of the top 20 most innovative law schools.
+Tulane's law school was also ranked 40th in the National Law Journal's list of the top law schools that send the highest percentage of new graduates into jobs at the country's largest law firms.

 - In its most recent report, the Gourman Report of Undergraduate and Professional Programs in American and International Universities ranked Tulane's Latin American studies program second in the United States.